inteliquent/voice-platform-demo/README.md

 3. Call is hung-up

 >Note : A2P calls are cURL calls to https://external-api.inteliquent.net/callback/submit?apiKey= , API Key is required before this API endpoint can be used.
 Above is an example of XML script included in the cURL.

+#### IVR <a href='#ivr' id='ivr' class='anchor' aria-hidden='true'></a> [see xml](/sample/ivr.xml)

+This code plays back the number pressed on your keypad.

+1. Snippet `main_menu` is declared
+2. Snippet `ready_dtmfs` is declared
+3. Call is answered
+4. Snippet `main_menu` is called
+5. All previous DTMF tones are flushed out
+6. Main Menu text is converted to speech and played
+7. Snippet `ready_dtmfs` is declared
+8. Users is asked to press keys 0-9 on their keypad
+9. Depending on the digit pressed the user hears `Your pressed digit`.
+10. User is returned to the main menu and can press any of the digits again.
+11. Limit of 99 loops is put on the IVR.

+#### Live transription <a href='#livetranscription' id='livetranscription' class='anchor' aria-hidden='true'></a> [see xml](/sample/livetranscription.xml)

+This code will answer a call, record what the caller says and return the transcription to caller in real time

+1. GCP authentication and account information is declared
+2. Call is answered
+3. Dislaimer prompt is played to the caller
+4. Recording with max duration of 10 seconds is started
+5. Live transcription is started that provides results back every 1s to the specified webhook URL.
+6. Upon expiration of 10 second timer call is hung up
+7. Link to the recording is sent to specified webhook

+>Note 1: This service uses our integration with Google and requires Google Account.

+>Note 2: For more detail refer to our [API documentation](https://inteliscript.docs.apiary.io/#reference/media-actions/stream)

+#### Key Word Spotter <a href='#keyword' id='keyword' class='anchor' aria-hidden='true'></a> [see xml](/sample/keyword.xml)

+This code will return webhook whenever specified word is uttered.

+1. GCP authentication and account information is declared
+2. Call is answered
+3. Prompt is played
+4. Recording with max duration of 10 seconds is started
+5. Key word spotting service is declared with spotting for words "Yes" and "No".
+6. Webhook information for what information should be sent to webhook whenever each word is detected is specified.
+7. Upon expiration of 10 second timer call is hung up
+8. Link to the recording is sent to specified webhook

+>Note : For more detail refer to our [API documentation](https://inteliscript.docs.apiary.io/#reference/media-actions/stream)